TrianglyRU/OrbinautFramework/README.md

 # Features
 - 100% classic-accurate physics
-- Accurate object and stage collision (tiles) method based on distances.
+- Accurate object and stage collision (tile collision) method based on distances
-- Various toggable frameworks tweaks, including differences between classic trilogy games
+- Various toggleable frameworks tweaks, including differences between mainline classic games
 - Discord Rich Presence support
 - Solid optimisation
-- and much more!
+..and much more!

 # Documentation
-We're currently developing a detailed documentation for our framework, planned to release by the end of this year, please stay tuned!
+*placeholder*

-# Special Thanks
+# Credits
-- LapperDev
+- LapperDev -- for updates on SPG and help with S1 dissasembly
-- Mercury the Sonic Physics Guy
+- Mercury -- for breaking down the logic of bubble generation
-- Nihil (NullSpace)
+- Nihil (NullSpace) -- for player rotation code
-- PixelatedPope
+- PixelatedPope -- for the palette shader, from which we took a small part of it
-- Nkrapivin (Discord RP plugin)
+- Nkrapivin -- for Discord Rich Presence plugin

 # Terms of use
 - You are not allowed to re-release our framework with "features" added it (like Orbinaut Framework Plus, Orbinaut Framework EX, etc. etc.).
 Feel free to use it only for your own closed-source projects.